 The AATB Program has designed, approved, and started the implementation of seven county programs in second half of 2022 and first quarter of 2023.
 AATB Program has approved and started the implementation of Egypt and Tunisia Country Programs in 2022.
 Moreover, the Program has designed and signed Country Programs for Benin, Cameroon, Senegal and Togo in last quarter of 2022 and first quarter of 2023, and those programs are currently in the process of starting implementation.
-Meanwhile, AATB Program General Secretariat is working on finalizing the design of Mauritania Country Program and it is expected to be signed and starting implementation in 2023.
+Meanwhile, AATB Program General Secretariat is working on finalizing the design of Mauritania Country Program and it is expected to start implementation in Q4 2023.